LaunchPadLab/lp-components/docs.md

 ## RadioGroup

-A group of radio buttons that can be used in a `redux-forms`-controlled form.
+A group of radio buttons that can be used in a `redux-form`-controlled form.

 The value of each button is specified via the `options` prop.
 This prop can either be: